23HHIE/Eurowise-k8s/README.md

 **Alerting** — Alert rules are defined in Prometheus (PromQL, stored as a ConfigMap) and evaluated every 15 seconds.
 When JVM heap memory exceeds 80% for more than 5 minutes, Prometheus forwards the alert to AlertManager, which routes it to Slack via webhook.
 AlertManager handles deduplication and grouping — repeated alerts are not re-sent until the repeat interval (1 hour).
 All alerting configuration is code, git-managed, and survives redeployment.

+**Helm** — All Kubernetes manifests are templated as a Helm chart under `helm/`.
+Variable values (image tags, replica counts, resource limits, ingress host) are centralised in `values.yaml`.
+The CI/CD pipeline passes the build-specific image tag at deploy time via `--set`, removing the need to modify files on every release. `helm template | kubectl apply --dry-run` is used to validate all manifests before deploying.

 ---

 ## Things I ran into